-The 2nd Unconstrained Ear Recognition Challenge (UERC) will be organized in the scope of the IAPR International Conference on Biometrics 2019.
-The goal of the challenge is to further advance the state-of- technology in the field of automatic ear recognition, to provide participants with a challenging research problem and introduce a benchmark dataset and protocol for assessing the latest techniques, models, and algorithms related to automatic ear recognition.
+The 2nd Unconstrained Ear Recognition Challenge (UERC) was organized in the scope of the IAPR International Conference on Biometrics 2019.
+The goal of the challenge was to further advance the state-of- technology in the field of automatic ear recognition, to provide participants with a challenging research problem and introduce a benchmark dataset and protocol for assessing the latest techniques, models, and algorithms related to automatic ear recognition.

-The results of UERC 2019 will published in an ICB conference paper authored jointly by all participants of the challenge.
+The results of UERC 2019 were published in the ICB conference paper authored jointly by all participants of the challenge.